 Huay Xai Hotels and Accommodation

-Right next to the Gibbon Experience offices and a great location for bars and spots to ear in Huay Xai.
+Right next to the Gibbon Experience offices and a great location for bars and spots to eat in Huay Xai.
+All rooms with AC, Private bathrooms, TV with cable/satellite, Wifi on site.
+Book your room now

 The Black Crested Gibbon in Laos